 LOCAL NUCLEAR STORES

 TVA stores spent fuel and fuel rods in pools at all three of its operating plants.
 Little has been transferred to dry cask storage.
-In March 2010 — the last time TVA would break down the stored amounts — the stored wastes included:
+The wastes include:

 1,771 metric tons